vierukundo/Quarks_group_challenge/README.md

 - Data is stored in memory (no database).
 - User IDs are generated using UUID v4.
 - This API is meant for demonstration/testing purposes only.

----

-## Author

-Built for the Quarks Group LTD Backend Internship Assessment – 2025